bruce-hill/tomo/docs/text.md

 `Text` is Tomo's datatype to represent text.
 The name `Text` is used instead of "string" because Tomo text represents immutable, normalized unicode data with fast indexing that has an implementation that is efficient for concatenation.
-These are _not_ C-style NULL-terminated character arrays.
+These are _not_ C-style NUL-terminated character arrays.
 GNU libunistring is used for full Unicode functionality (grapheme cluster counts, capitalization, etc.).